bw493/backend_mini_projects/README.md

 # Back-End Development Mini Projects

 This repository contains mini projects to help beginners understand back-end development concepts.
-These projects cover topics such as web servers, REST APIs, database integration, authentication, and deployment.
+These projects cover topics such as web servers, database integration, and deployment.

 ## 📝 Summary of Concepts

 Back-end development involves handling server-side logic, databases, authentication, and API communication.
 This guide covers:

-1. Setting up a basic server using **Flask (Python)** or **Express (Node.js)**
+1. Setting up a basic server
-2. Creating a **REST API** to send and receive data
-3. Connecting the back-end to a **database** (SQLite, MongoDB)
+2. Connecting the back-end to a **database** (SQLite, MongoDB)
-4. Implementing **user authentication** using JWT
-5. **Deploying** the back-end to a live server
+3. **Deploying** the back-end to a live server

 ---